ripienaar/free-for-dev/README.md

     - Free Cloud Security with Basic DDoS Protection + 5 Firewall Rules.
     - Free VoD (Video On Demand) Platform with 10 GB Storage + 50 GB Traffic.
   * [bootstrapcdn.com](https://www.bootstrapcdn.com/) — CDN for bootstrap, bootswatch and fontawesome.io
-  * [cdnjs.com](https://cdnjs.com/) — CDN for JavaScript libraries, CSS libraries, SWF, images, etc.
+  * [cdnjs.com](https://cdnjs.com/) — Simple.
+Fast.
+Reliable.
+Content delivery at its finest. cdnjs is a free and open-source CDN service trusted by over 11% of all websites, powered by Cloudflare.
   * [Cloudflare](https://www.cloudflare.com/)
     * CDN along with free SSL
     * Free DNS for unlimited number of domains